debiki/talkyard-prod-one/README.md

 /var/backups, /var/cron, ...".
 Better store backups in /var/opt/...backups.../ somewhere?
 -->

-- `/opt/talkyard-v1/`: Installation scripts, other scripts, and `docker-compose.yml`.
+- `/opt/talkyard-v1/`: Various scripts, and `docker-compose.yml`.
-      This is a Git repo — you can check in your changes to Git (but not passwords!).
+      This is a Git repo — you can check in your changes to Git (but not passwords!), but only if you can resolve Git conflicts!
-      You should know how to resolve Git conflicts, if you `git fetch` new minor versions of these scripts.
       <!--
+      if you `git fetch` new minor versions of these scripts.
       We call scripts here "host scripts" since they run on the host operating system.
       They aren't part of Talkyard itself — none of them would be relevant, if instead running Ty on Windows (not supported).